gabrielmchiapetti/BiveAlpha/README.md

   1. First download the Bive Source code to your machine.
   2. Extract the code into a folder wherever you like
-  3. Navigate to that folder and open terminal, do not enter assets folder!
+  3. Navigate to that folder and open terminal, do not enter the assets folder!
 Make sure you can see the MAIN.py file
   4. Type this command:

 If on Windows: